A DISASTER EMERGENCY LOGISTIC SYSTEM FOR ASEAN IS OFFICIALLY LAUNCHED

 (Also available online at the ASEAN Secretariat's website)

 The theme for this launching is “Building a well prepared Southeast Asian Region: Present and Beyond’.
 This indicates an ongoing process for improving disaster management in the region.
 Deputy Secretary General of ASEAN for Socio-Cultural Community, Her Excellency Alicia Dela Rosa Bala stated, “The fact that we now have an operational AHA Centre, which is ready to complement the efforts of governments and lead in a regionally-coordinated disaster response if such an action is requested and becomes necessary, is quite remarkable.
-It is a testament to the commitment of ASEAN Leaders to realising the vision of a disaster-resilient community.”
+It is a testament to the commitment of ASEAN Leaders to realizing the vision of a disaster-resilient community.”

 The existence of the Disaster Emergency Logistic System for ASEAN completes AHA’s roles.
 “The Disaster Emergency Logistic System is developed to ensure a quick availability of emergency relief items that can be accessed by Member States following medium to large-scale disasters”, Mr. Said Faisal, the Executive Director of AHA Centre explained.
 “The idea of having an organization that does regional disaster monitoring, risk and situational analysis, and aid dissemination is no longer a concept.
 We are now operational.”
 Mr. Faisal further described that the relief items prepared are tailored and adjusted to the culture of ASEAN. it is not only the amount of aid that matters.
 “AHA Centre is not only a response agency.
-As we envision the idea of ASEAN solidarity and ASEAN as a caring society, the Centre represents a big, caring family that will be there to help when other family members need supports”.
+As we envision the idea of ASEAN solidarity and ASEAN as a caring society, the Centre represents a big, caring family that will be there to help when other family members need support”.

 In the launching event, the Special Malaysia Disaster Assistance and Rescue Team (SMART) and the ASEAN Early Rapid Assessment Team (ERAT) demonstrated the preparation of the relief items that would be sent to the Philippines to assist in post-Typhoon Bopha/Pablo operations in Mindanao.
 The aid was sent this afternoon.
-Previously on 5 December 2012, AHA Centre and ASEAN ERAT, with the joint National Reduction and Management Council (NDRRMC) were deployed in Mindanao area to conduct Rapid Needs Assessment.
+Previously on 5 December 2012, AHA Centre and ASEAN ERAT, with the joint National Reduction and Management Council (NDRRMC) were deployed in the Mindanao area to conduct a Rapid Needs Assessment.
 This mission to the Philippines is AHA Centre’s second mission.
-Even before its launching, the Centre has delivered the aid to Myanmar to respond to post 6.8-magnitude earthquake in November.
+Even before its launching, the Centre delivered aid to Myanmar to respond to post 6.8-magnitude earthquake in November.

 The development of this Project is supported by the Japan-ASEAN Integration Fund.
-Representing the Government of Japan, Mr. Kimihiro Ishikane, the Ambassador Extraordinary and Plenipotentiary of Japan to ASEAN ensured that the Government of Japan is committed to support the development of a more improved disaster management in ASEAN.
+Representing the Government of Japan, Mr. Kimihiro Ishikane, the Ambassador Extraordinary and Plenipotentiary of Japan to ASEAN ensured that the Government of Japan is committed to supporting the development of a more improved disaster management in ASEAN.

 Other samples of Press Releases that I wrote: